TheJelmega/prog-lang/design/README.md

 A variable may also be declared as being unitialized, this requires:
 - An explicit type to be given
-- Only identifier or tuple patterns
+- Only identifiers or tuple patterns
 - The variable needs to be assigned a value in all possible paths that can reach the first use of that variable.

 A variable declaration may also contain an `else` block, allowing a refutable pattern.